dardaiz/Projects/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump-box machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 71.223.130.92

 A summary of the access policies in place can be found in the table below.